warmist/scripts/docs/agitation-rebalance.rst

 ``agitation-rebalance preset lenient``
     Load the ``lenient`` preset, which allows for a fair amount of tree cutting and other activity between attacks.
+This preset is loaded automatically if you have the "Enemies" settings at their default "Normal" values.

 ``enable agitation-rebalance``
     Manually enable the mod (not needed if you are using `gui/control-panel`)